 Clear days in the obvious majority – up to 18-20 per month.
 But cloudy weather here is unlikely to greatly affect excursion activity …

-Throughout the month does not provoke bathing.
-Indeed, in March, the sea off the coast of Cyprus almost never warms up above +19.
-And then you can only count on this in shallow water in Protaras or Ayia Napa.
+throughout the whole month doesn’t provoke swimming.
+Indeed, in March, the sea off the coast of Cyprus almost never warms up above +19 °C (66.2 °F).
+And you can only count on this in shallow water in Protaras or Ayia Napa.

-Few people will go inside in the sea of such a degree of warmness.
-Therefore, the majority of vacationers prefer to swim in heated water.
+A few people will go inside in the sea of such a degree of warmness.
+Therefore, the majority of vacationers prefer to swim in a heated water.
 Moreover, there are enough hotels with swimming pools in Cyprus.

-Suppose you decide to stay in Ayia Napa – after all, this is the main beach resort in Cyprus.
-Having calculated that it is from here that it is easiest to organize a route of active movements around the island.
+Suppose you decide to stay in Ayia Napa – after all, this is the most popular beach resort in Cyprus.
+Having calculated that it is from here it’s easiest to organize a route of active movements around the island.

-Slightly more expensive, but also won’t ruin River View Boutique Apts.
-After all, he asks for only about 35 € per day of placement and flaunts a high user rating (8.8).
+Slightly more expensive, but also won’t ruin even a budget traveler River View Boutique Apts.
+After all, it asks for less then 40 € per day of placement and flaunts a high user rating (8.8).

 But Limassol, on the contrary, at the beginning of spring looks like a model of democracy.
-And to book a room in his hotels, even if they are nearby, it will work if you have 35 € in your wallet.
+And you can book a room in local hotels , even if they are located near the coast, with an amount of about 35 € per day .

 Paphos, which someone considers the most expensive resort on the island, also allows you not to go broke on hotels.
 For less than 40 € per day, you will find decent options.
 Located, by the way, very close to the Archaeological Park.

 Since you can’t count on beach activities in March, you need to pay attention to other attractions in Cyprus.
-To visit them, it is useful to make a rational travel plan in advance.
-Along the way, and agreeing who exactly from your company will drive the car.
+To visit top of them, it is useful to make a rational travel plan in advance.

-Yes, you definitely need to rent it – otherwise you simply won’t understand why you came here at the beginning of spring.
+Yes, you definitely need to rent a car – otherwise you simply won’t understand why you came here at the beginning of spring.
 And the cheapest way is to do it immediately upon arrival – you have to pay extra for delivering the car to the right address.

 There is nothing particularly dangerous about driving in Cyprus – you adapt quickly to left-hand traffic (like in the UK or Australia).
 And some people don’t even have to retrain at all.)